 Visa issuers and acquirers remain responsible to perform due diligence prior to engaging any third party agent and ensure they have policies and procedures in place to provide the correct level of oversight and control of the agent regarding their Visa program.

 If the third party agent is contracted by the acquirers’ merchant, the acquirer remains responsible to conduct the appropriate due diligence and ensure that the merchant and their agents comply with the relevant Visa and industry requirements.

 Visa members must ensure that their third party agents that handle cardholder data are PCI DSS compliant and adhere to all Visa operating rules.

 Registration Fee and Non-Registration Fines

-The following fees are assessed to clients that register Third Party Agents (TPAs):
+The following fees are assessed to each client that registers Third Party Agents (TPAs):

 - $5,000 USD for initial registration and annual renewal for ISO, PSP, HRIPSP and DCV